 What Life Insurance for Children is Not

-Life insurance for children is not for the death benefit.
+The Life insurance for children we are advocating is not for the death benefit.

 If tragedy strikes and your child dies prematurely, the death benefit may help your properly grieve by providing needed support and eliminating distractions.